-8. No person shall put up or erect any stall, booth, tent, swing, or structure of any kind within the reserves, except with the prior written permission of the board and then only at such place, for such time or term, of such dimensions, and subject to such conditions as are specified in the permit.
-Any fee charged by the board in respect of the permit shall be payable in advance.
+8. No person shall put up or crect any stall, booth, tent, swing, or structure of any kind within the reserves, except with the prior written permission of the board and then only at such place, for such time or term, of such dimensions, and subject to such conditions as are specified in the permit.
+Any fee charged by the board in respect of the permit shall be resulted in education. be payable in advance.